 Prior to joining Winston & Strawn, Mr. Elkin served as vice chairman of another major law firm and managing partner of its litigation practice.

-Mr. Elkin is admitted to practice in the U.S. Court of Appeals for the 2nd and 9th Circuits and the U.S. Supreme Court.
+Mr. Elkin is admitted to practice in the U.S. Court of Appeals for the Second and Ninth Circuits and the United States Supreme Court.

 Mr. Elkin received a B.A. in 1979 and a M.S.W. in 1981 from Rutgers University.
 He received a J.D. from Brooklyn Law School in 1984.

 - Recognized by The American Lawyer in connection with the firm's selection as a finalist for Am Law’s “IP Litigation Department of the Year” in 2014 and 2010.